 Much like our dominating countries in this list, the same can also be said for Brittany Corporation.
 In a competitive luxury real estate market in the Philippines, the ones worth investing in are those that deliver much more than just the purchase price.

-Brittany Corporation is known for its award-winning luxury homes.
-Moreover, Brittany is the first in the country to conceptualize, develop, and manage beautiful residential communities that offer luxury properties, each Brittany development is rich in character and sophisticated in its thematic appeal.
-Inspired by the most scenic destinations in the world, Brittany’s luxury communities bring these breathtaking places closer to home, making the beautiful, luxurious lifestyle achievable to those who demand the gold standard.
+The award-winning luxury residences of Brittany Corporation are well-known.
+Brittany is also the first in the country to create, develop, and manage beautiful residential communities with luxury properties.
+Each Brittany development is unique in style and thematic appeal.
+Brittany’s luxury communities are inspired by the world’s most stunning destinations, bringing these breathtaking places closer to home and making the beautiful, affluent lifestyle accessible to individuals who seek the gold standard.

-Brittany is a luxury real estate brand by Vista Land, the largest and most accomplished homebuilder in the Philippines.
-For over three decades, Vista Land has been unparalleled in delivering real estate projects, including luxury real estate developments with exceptional retail components in both scale and achievement.
-Vista Land has built more than 20 vertical residences and 250,000 homes for Filipino families spread over 30 provinces and more than 60 cities and municipalities nationwide.
+Brittany, the luxury real estate brand created by Vista Land, the Philippines’ largest and most experienced homebuilder.
+Vista Land has been delivering real estate projects of unprecedented scope and achievement for over three decades, including premium real estate developments with great retail components.
+Vista Land has constructed more than 20 vertical residences and 250,000 homes for Filipino families in more than 60 towns and municipalities around the country.